John Goode (Virginia politician): Personal

-On July 10, 1855, Goode married Sarah Sally Urquhart (1832-1890), daughter of wealthy planter, Dr. Richard Alexander Urquhart of Strawberry Plains plantation in Isle of Wight County, Virginia.
+On July 10, 1855, Goode married Sarah Sally Urquhart (1832-1890), daughter of a wealthy planter, Dr. Richard Alexander Urquhart of Strawberry Plains plantation in Isle of Wight County, Virginia.
 Their children were Mary Urquhart Goode (1856-1926), Richard Urquhart Goode (1858-1903), John Breckinridge Goode (1864-1917), Annie Walton Goode (1869-1871), and James Urquhart Goode (1873-1944).
 According to the 1860 census, the Goode family enslaved seven individuals.

 Goode was the primary speaker at the 1875 dedication of a monument for Confederate war dead at Piedmont Hill in Bedford; the monument was eventually moved to Longwood Cemetery in Bedford.
-In 1887, he published Virginia Cousins: A Study of the Ancestry and Posterity of John Goode of Whitby.
-He also published his memoir, Recollections of a Lifetime, in 1906.
+He published his memoir, Recollections of a Lifetime, in 1906.

 Goode was described as, "A man of splendid stature, large head crowned with snowy hair, ruddy complexion and eyes that sparkled with fun and twinkled with the kindly humor he invariably injected into his always bright and interesting conversation."

 In 1909, Goode had a stroke which resulted in paralysis.
-He died several weeks later on July 14, 1909 at the age of 80 at St. Vincent's Hospital in Norfolk.
+He died several weeks later on July 14, 1909, at the age of 80 at St. Vincent's Hospital in Norfolk.
 He was buried in Longwood Cemetery in Bedford, Virginia.
 Goode, a community in Bedford County, Virginia, is named in his honor.